AlbedoOrg/Albedo/CONTRIBUTING.md

 ## Verification

-There is currently a single solution to be found under the \Src folder, but be aware that the final verification step before pushing to the repository is to successfully build the BuildRelease.msbuild file.
-This can be done either from Bash (using build.sh) or PowerShell (using BuildRelease.ps1).
+There is currently a single solution to be found under the \Src folder, but be aware that the final verification step before pushing to the repository is to successfully build the `Build.fsx` file.
+This can be done by running the `Build.cmd` file located in the repository root.

 As part of the verification build, Visual Studio Code Analysis is executed in a configuration that treats warnings as errors.
 No CA warnings should be suppressed unless the documented conditions for suppression are satisfied.
 Otherwise, a documented agreement between at least two active developers of the project should be reached to allow a suppression of a non-suppressable warning.